 Subaru owners have consistently reported that their vehicles have unusually high oil consumption.
-Although there was no recall about this particular issue, a class-action lawsuit has been filed claiming that models like the Outback, Impreza, and Forester are consuming high amounts of oil despite normal usage.
+Although there was no recall about this particular issue, a class-action lawsuit has been filed claiming that models like the Outback, Impreza, and Forester consume high amounts of oil despite normal usage.

 The vehicles that are affected are Forester (2011-2014), Outback (2013), and Impreza (2012, 2013).